 Your candle will burn powerfully for the first few minutes, as the wax powers through the wick.
 When using the first time (and each time after that), we recommend that you burn for 4 hours, so that the wax (almost) reaches the edge of the jar, this prevents tunnelling and makes the candle last longer.
 Never burn the candle for short periods of time, 2 hours or less – this can also cause tunnelling, as there is not enough time for the wax pool to melt to the edge of the jar, as beeswax is a hard wax.
 Beeswax candle burn differently to other wax candles as it is a natural wax, and each batch of wax is different depending on the flowers the bees have pollinated.
 Therefore there will be variations on how the candle burns.
 Your candle may not burn all the way to the edge of the jar straight away, it may take 3-4 burns for this to happen.
 This is totally normal, so don’t worry.

-Always trim the wick to 5mm before lighting the candle – This removes carbon from the end of the wick and means the flame will be larger.
+Always trim the wick to 5mm in between burns – This removes carbon from the end of the wick and means the flame will be larger.
 This in turn helps the flame burn bigger and brighter, and will help the wax burn all the way to the edge of the jar, which prevents tunnelling.
 Always ensure the wick is upright – If the wick leans to one side, the melt pool will be uneven.

 We recommend extinguishing the candle by using a candle snuffer or dipping the flame in the wax melt pool.
 This extinguishes the flame without causing any smoke, and it also coats the wick in melted beeswax, which helps secure a powerful flame next time you light the candle.